 Recycle IT and Bike Recycling

 Recycle IT are happy to accept old bikes for free recycling.
 Just drop your old bike off with us Monday to Friday in Clondalkin.
-We also accept bikes from communities all over Dublin as part of our free door to door community collection service.
+We also accept bikes from communities all over Dublin as part of our residents door to door community collection service.

 Members of the Recycle IT team not only recycle bikes but cycle regularly.
 Where possible we reuse and recycle bikes and bike parts.
 At the time of writing this post, we have a staff member waiting to get a bike frame and parts for reuse and another who just rebuild a bike from recycled parts.
 Once on the road, these bikes will enable easy, affordable and environmentally friendly travel into work.